alangriffinPSP/Year-Planner/README.md

 ### What it doesn't do (yet):
     - Colour coding of categories not implemented.
-    - Warning message on 'Clear All' to be added.

 ### Known bugs:
     - Poor formatting of cells with content.